department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 You'll receive an email letting you know that your request is being processed.
 You'll receive a second email when your request is complete and your files are ready for you to view and download.

-You can also check the status of your request by going back to the <b>Personnel File</b> tab of your <b>DPRIS</b> dashboard.
+You can also check the status of your request by signing in to milConnect and going back to the <b>Personnel File</b> tab within the Defense Personnel Records Information (DPRIS) section.
 This is also where you'll view and download your files once they're ready.

 </div>
 </div>